 Tuia Te Taiao

-a predator free nation by the year 2050.
-In order for this goal to become a reality, we need the entire country to get behind
+a predator-free nation by the year 2050.
+For this goal to become a reality, we need the entire country to get behind

 our inherent connection